kajiki0/kajiki0/README.md

 **about me:**

-  - pentester
+  - infosec student
-  - reverse engineering
+  - focusing on pentest(web) and reverse engineering

 - languages: